mouliraj56/webSerial_modbus/README.md

 ## 💡 Tips

 - **Test Connection**: Use the `TC` button to verify your device responds
-- **Traffic Log**: Click "Traffic Log" to see raw Modbus frames for debugging
+- **Traffic & Errors Panel**: Click "Traffic Log" to see raw Modbus frames and errors
+  - **Traffic tab**: Shows TX/RX communication
+  - **Errors tab**: Shows all errors with timestamps (auto-opens when error occurs)
 - **Byte Order**: Industrial devices vary — try different byte orders (ABCD, CDAB, etc.) for float values
 - **Address Formats**: Enter addresses as `40001` or `0x0000` — both work
+- **Status Indicators**: Watch the toolbar for connection and polling status
+  - 🔴 Blinking red = Disconnected
+  - 🟠 Blinking orange = Connected but not polling
+  - 🟢 Steady green = Connected and polling

 ---